qreater/Tartarus/README.md

 ### Connection and Execution

-The [DataStore](/backend/app/utils/data/data_source.py) class is designed to manage the database connections and queries efficiently.
+The [DataStore](../backend/app/utils/data/data_source.py) class is designed to manage the database connections and queries efficiently.
 It abstracts the database interactions, ensuring a clean, modular, and scalable codebase.
-The class manages all database connections through a single interface and supports broad range of queries with error handling.
+The class manages all database connections through a single interface and supports a broad range of queries with error handling.

 ## API Documentation